Description of the Program

 If you're interested in and/or have experience with political and government work and have a strong work ethic, writing skills, and are easily adaptable, we want to hear from you.
 Internships are available to high school and college students and those looking to gain more experience in government service.

-If you'd like to apply, please send a resume and a 500-word maximum statement of interest to .
+If you'd like to apply, please send a resume and a one-page cover letter to email@example.com.